vnigade/ECO-pytorch/README.md

 ##### NOTE
-* Trained models on Kinetics dataset for ECO Lite and C3D are provided but they are not final models.
+* Trained models on Kinetics dataset for ECO Lite and C3D are provided.
 * **Keep watching for updates**

 * Pre-trained model for 2D-Net is provided by [tsn-pytorch](https://github.com/yjxiong/tsn-pytorch).